bytecodealliance/bytecodealliance.org/_posts/2026-04-21-the-road-to-component-model-1-0.md

 ---
 WASI P3 is almost here, bringing native async support to the **WebAssembly System Interface (WASI)** and **Component Model**.
 In this post, we're looking to the *next* big milestone: a stable, formally specified Component Model 1.0.

 At February's Bytecode Alliance Plumbers Summit, Luke Wagner and Alex Crichton gave a preview of what the path to a stable 1.0 actually looks like.
-Last month at [Wasm I/O 2026 in Barcelona](https://wasm.io/), Wagner [expanded on that vision](https://youtu.be/qq0Auw01tH8?si=4Zb2r52SNsAsUtkQ).
+At [Wasm I/O 2026 in Barcelona](https://wasm.io/) in March, Wagner [expanded on that vision](https://youtu.be/qq0Auw01tH8?si=4Zb2r52SNsAsUtkQ).
 So let's take a look at where the Component Model is heading.

 <!--end_excerpt-->